Alan Jones and Graham Richardson interviewing Jeremy Griffith on the ‘Richo & Jones’ Sky News Australia television program, 12 February 2020

 See excerpts of the TV interview here:

-Alan Jones: When we spoke a couple of weeks ago to Jeremy Griffith, the Australian biologist, he provided some staggering and authoritative observations…Jeremy Griffith said simply, ‘eucalypts are incinerators from hell dressed up as trees’…‘(greenies especially should note this) we have to view eucalypts as being like dangerous crocodiles planted tailed down ready to destroy lives and our world’ ‘with estimates of over a billion animals having been killed by this summer’s fires.’
+Alan Jones: When we a couple of weeks ago to Jeremy Griffith, the Australian biologist, he provided some staggering and authoritative observations…Jeremy Griffith said simply, ‘eucalypts are incinerators from hell dressed up as trees’…‘(greenies especially should note this) we have to view eucalypts as being like dangerous crocodiles planted tailed down ready to destroy lives and our world’ ‘with estimates of over a billion animals having been killed by this summer’s fires.’

 Jeremy Griffith says there has to be a complete change of mindset when thinking about eucalypts that recognises their true nature.
 Now David Bowman is a forest ecologist at the University of Tasmania has asked ‘What the hell have human beings done?
 We’ve spent a dangerous plant all over the world.’
 We don’t need inquiries.
 But the real enemy here is ideology and left-wing fanaticism.
 We thought we’d bring back Jeremy Griffith, and he joins us right here, the Australian biologist.
 Jeremy good to talk to you.
 Thank you for your time.
 But I mean you’re talking into an empty tank, aren’t you?